Kensukeken/GeometryDash/README.md

 # GeometryDash
-Geometry Dash game for my final proposal project using java language.
+Java-based Geometry Dash game for my final project.
+Jump into challenging levels, navigate obstacles, and groove to the beat.
+Enjoy the ride!